Updated: September 2020

 Do your profits plummet in autumn as clients stretch their appointments out towards Christmas?

-You’re not alone.
+But you’re not alone.
 Many hair and beauty businesses struggle to fill columns in the run up to Christmas, making late October/November a lean time.

 Let’s take a closer look: